AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_create_content_guide_footer"
 >title="Launch the Content Fragment console"
 >abstract="Great job!
-You've authored a Content Fragment and now understand how content teams can create and manage content for apps and websites independent of development cycles."
+In this module, you learned how to author a Content Fragment based on the model you made previously.
+You now understand how content teams can create and manage content for apps and websites independent of development cycles."

 ## Create a Content Fragment {#create-fragment}